heymikehaynes/crashthearcade/content/blog/2024/cash-starved-nvidia-hour-cap-now-service.md

 > Nvidia's subscription cloud gaming service GeForce Now will soon be enforcing a playtime limit of 100 hours per month. [...]
 The company said the limit "comfortably accommodates 94% of members."

-I get that most people won't be effected by this but, on principal alone, this is dumb as hell.
-This is a *trillion dollar company* we're talking about here.
+I get that most people won't be effected but, on principal alone, this is dumb as hell.
+We're talking about a *trillion dollar company* here.